mofukuru/auto_file_organizer/README.md

 4. **Automatically Making Mappings based on Tags**:
    - You can start making mappings based on Tags if you push the button.
+   - You can also set black lists what you don't include folders to make mappings.

 > [!NOTE]
 > The automatically mapping function is pre-released, please make sure you disable mappings for tags then push the button.
 Check if you intent to be the right mapping before enable mappings for tags.